BLE: Licensing Walks the Catwalk

 Barbie has had a number of careers including - firefighter, astronaut, game developer, presidential candidate and nurse.
 She usually takes on roles that are perceived as ’not for women’, offering little girls choices about their careers.

 Evolution of Licensing into Present Day

-Though a common site on linen, pez dispensers and coffee mugs; our favourite characters aren't always a symbol of successful adulting and so are often scorned by the high brow opinions of 'cool' people.
-However, the catwalk (an uncommon stomping ground for Pokemon) though still sewing the seeds of cool-to-come by informing high street fashion and trends, is changing into a more tolerant beast with a lower brow and an enthusiasm toward geekdom.
+Though a common site on linen, pez dispensers and coffee mugs; our favourite entertainment characters aren't always symbols of successful adulting and so, are often scorned by the high brow opinions of 'cool' people.
+However, the catwalk is changing into a more tolerant beast with a lower brow and an enthusiasm toward geekdom.
 Not only does this open up the fashion world to those often felt excluded, it also celebrates the characters and IP’s showcased.
-The catwalk is no a ceremonial tradition of the smug and bizarre; designers are branching out and daring to change their ways.
-Whether it’s Giles Deacon and a Pac Man collab or Moschino and Barbie, it’s good to see the fashion world become more accepting to much loved characters and IP’s.
+The catwalk is no longer a ceremonial tradition of the smug and bizarre; designers are branching out and daring to change their ways.
+Whether it’s Giles Deacon and a Pac Man collab or Moschino and Barbie, it’s good to see the fashion world become more accepting.

 Fyodor Golan: 2015 & 2018 - My Little Pony & Sonic the Hedgehog

 Fyodor Golan created by Fyodor Podgorny and Golan Frydman, have worked with a huge amount of licensed brands such as, Transformers, Coca-Cola, Powerpuff Girls and Chupa Chups.
 In 2015 they created designs for My Little Pony and then in 2018 they worked with Sonic the Hedgehog.